-Instructed patient avoid any activities that cause discomfort in your arm.
-Talk to your health care team if you have concerns about pain or range of motion.
+Instructed patient avoid any activities that cause mild pain in your arm.
+Talk to your healthcare team if you have concerns about pain or range of motion.
 Don't lift anything heavier than 10 pounds with the affected arm.
-Drink plenty of water.
-Staying hydrated helps keep clots from forming.